fenago/ml-workshop/lab_guides/Lab_5.md

-    Remember to continue using a `random_state` argument equal to `101` when performing the dataset split in order to set a seed to arrive at the same results as the ones in this book.
+    Remember to continue using a `random_state` argument equal to `101` when performing the dataset split in order to set a seed to arrive at the same results as the ones in this course.

 4. Instantiate the `MLPClassifier` class from scikit-learn and train the model with the training data.